 - 1. Vision: Give all board officers a vision of what it means to provide exceptional service to Homenetmen disciplines and units throughout the chapter. - 2.
-Ensure adequate recruiting in all disciplines (scouting, sports, etc..) to achieve and maintain growth. - 3.
-Continuing education: Be sure your chapter provide not only opportunities for immediate orientation and frequent basic training, but also provide monthly learning experiences for all directors, committee members, coaches, scout leaders and young potential leaders.
+Ensure adequate recruiting in all disciplines (scouting, sports, etc..) to achieve and maintain growth.

+- 3. Continuing education: Be sure your chapter provide not only opportunities for immediate orientation and frequent basic training, but also provide monthly learning experiences for all directors, committee members, coaches, scout leaders and young potential leaders.
 Upgrade the quality of your annual educational conference.
 Be sure the conference includes the best in training sessions, fellowship, inspiration, and information on the latest in leadership.
-Do everything possible to make it easy for everyone to attend, e.g., attractive setting.
+Do everything possible to make it easy for everyone to attend, e.g., attractive setting. - 4.

-- 4. Be innovative and make sure that young members are mentored and given opportunities that transcend Homenetmen.
-As Board member, think outside of the box, for example by organizing and offering summer internship programs to enhance the future careers of young scouts and athletes.
-This will keep Homenetmen a more attractive and timely organization. - 5.
 Preventing incomplete or dropped disciplines or divisional activities: Be sure that all programs (core, supporting or enabling) and each section/division has a commitment and a strategy to provide prompt, intensive, and persistent care when problems occur that could threaten the efficiency of such program/discipline/section activities.